 - Ensuring that the Test Site Coordinator or a designated representative remains on site throughout each test administration

 The Practical Examination is conducted by a NCCCO-accredited Practical Examiner.
-An Examiner may test only one candidate on one crane at one time.
+An Examiner may test only one candidate on one piece of equipment at one time.

-Thus, testing a candidate, or several candidates in turn, on one crane, would require one Practical Examiner.
-Testing two candidates simultaneously on separate cranes would require two Practical Examiners, and so on.
+Thus, testing a candidate, or several candidates in turn, on one piece of equipment would require one Practical Examiner.
+Testing two candidates simultaneously on separate pieces of equipment would require two Practical Examiners, and so on.
 If you need assistance on selecting a Practical Examiner, contact NCCCO.

 Only accredited Practical Examiners are permitted to request score sheets from NCCCO.
 These must be requested at least two weeks prior to the intended test date.

 Proctors are volunteers who assist the Practical Examiner in the administration of exams.
 The Test Site Coordinator is responsible for assigning one proctor per Practical Examiner to assist during the test.
 Proctors are under the direction of the Practical Examiner during the test administration.
 Candidates waiting to take the Practical Exam are permitted to serve as Proctors during operator Practical Exams.
 Proctors as to the scope of their responsibilities, which include:

 - Assisting the Examiner in keeping the Test Site configured accurately (e.g., barrel placement, Zigzag Corridor setup, Right Angle Corridor setup)